Skip to Content

 10. Astrology

-These days, doctors don’t tend to rely on the movement of the planets when they’re making decisions regarding the sort of treatment they should provide their patients.
+These days, doctors don’t rely on the planet’s movement when making decisions regarding the sort of treatment they should provide their patients.
 That said, this was often the case in medieval times.

-Doctors paid close attention to the zodiac signs to determine the specific time they should treat certain ailments – based on the Zodiac Man image.
+Based on the Zodiac Man image, Doctors pay close attention to the zodiac signs to determine the specific time they should treat certain ailments.
 This wasn’t exactly the most productive approach…

 Are There Any Other Laughable Medieval Remedies You Can Think of?